kognifai/Galore/SDK-documentation/Pipeline Operations.md

 hanningwindow
 -------------

-Multiplies the values in each channel in the sample set with a hanning window.
+Multiplies the values in each channel in the sample set with a hanningwindow.

 Example:
 ```